 Portland is a large and fast-paced city, and many residents feel that they cannot cope with the stress of daily life.
-Due to this need, many have turned to Emotional Support Animals (ESA’s) to help with their anxiety and emotional issues.
+Due to this need, many have turned to getting an Emotional Support Animal in Portland to help with their anxiety and emotional issues.
 These animals have been proven to help with conditions such as depression and serious anxiety.

 But What Exactly Is An Emotional Support Animal?

 While we know all about ‘service animals’ that assist with disabilities such as blindness and deafness, the general public knows very little about emotional support animals.
 Service animals can be seen on the street with reflective jackets as they walk in front of visually impaired individuals.
 They are also traditionally used to rescue swimmers, detect seizures in individuals and sniff out drugs at airports.